-Importantly however, we also identified several genes whose expression is constitutively higher in the Om colonies compared to the thermosensitive NC colonies (i.e. comparing the expression levels in the control condition); a process recently called “frontloading” (Barshis et al. 2013).
-Frontloading reflects the preemptive expression of stress-response genes hence predisposing organisms to better respond to stress endured in the past.
-It has been proposed that the occurrence of plasticity vs. frontloading strategies may depend on the frequency of stresses relative to the typical response time of organisms, with frequent stresses promoting frontloading strategies whereas less frequent perturbations result in an increased plasticity (Kenkel & Matz 2016).Surprisingly, plasticity and frontloading are often discussed as exclusive responses (Barshis et al. 2013;Kenkel&Matz 2016).
-We hypothesized that, rather than being exclusive, plasticity and frontloading often co-occurand might also mainly depend on the regulatory pathways in which genes are involved.In particular, each strategy is expected to be selected for, only if it provides a more efficient response and a better fitness despite possible trade-offs.
-Our results clearly support that plasticity and frontloading indeed co-occur, specifically in the thermotolerant Om colonies experiencing a more variable thermal environment in natura.
+Importantly however, we also identified several genes whose expression is constitutively higher in the Om colonies compared to the NC colonies by comparing the expression levels in the control condition.
+This process recently called “frontloading” (Barshis et al. 2013) reflects the preemptive expression of stress-response genes, hence predisposing organisms to better respond to stress.
+It has been proposed that the occurrence of plasticity vs. frontloading strategies may depend on the frequency of stresses relative to the typical response time of organisms, with frequent stresses promoting frontloading strategies whereas less frequent perturbations would result in an increased plasticity (Kenkel & Matz 2016).
+Other conceptual considerations especially in regards to the predictability of environmental variation through generations should also be taken into account (Danchin 2013; Herman et al. 2014).
+The frontloading is by definition more costly than plasticity since it transforms a response to the environment in a constitutive function.
+Frontloading is therefore a strategy that would be more efficient when offspring’s habitat is highly predictable.
+On the contrary, an unpredictable or less predictable offspring environment may promote plasticity to enable the exploration of a wider phenotypic landscape at a lesser cost.
+Plasticity and frontloading are often discussed as mutually exclusive responses (Barshis et al. 2013; Kenkel & Matz 2016).
+However, corals are known to display a high level of variation in their reproduction strategies (brooder vs. broadcast spawner) (Whitaker 2006; Baird et al. 2009), timing (Fan et al. 2006) and pelagic larval duration (Harrison & Wallace 1990).
+Environmental predictability in terms of stress frequency and annual temperature variation should be therefore limited and we hypothesized that, rather than being exclusive, plasticity and frontloading often co-occur especially in the population experiencing extreme environments.

+Our results clearly support that plasticity and frontloading indeed co-occur specifically in the thermotolerant Om colonies experiencing a more variable thermal environment in natura.
 To tease apart the biological processes that are regulated via plasticity or frontloading in Pocillopora response to heat stress, we conducted an enrichment analysis.
-In the next section we detail the response of coral colonies at the molecular level for each main biological process identified, keeping in mind that congruency between gene expression and protein levels should be cautious (Mayfield et al. 2016).RNA-sequencing of eukaryotic poly-adenylated mRNA would allow in principle dual analysis of Symbiodinium and coral host transcripts(Mayfield et al. 2014), but since our RNA extraction methods resulted in very few, we only focused on the host transcriptomic response.
+Keeping in mind that congruency between gene expression and protein levels should be cautious (Mayfield et al. 2016), we propose a detailed discussion of the response of coral colonies at the molecular level for each main biological process identified (Supplementary File S11).
+Notably, we found differences in gene expression levels in response to temperature increase between the two localities for genes involved in response to heat stress (such as HSPs), detoxification of reactive oxygen species, apoptosis, mitochondria energetic functioning, and symbiont maintenance with higher number of differentially expressed genes for the Om corals associated to higher fold changes.
+Our results also suggest that allocating energy in heat stress response is at the expense of other crucial biological processes such as growth and reproductive functions, even if we could not test experimentally fitness effect of the experimental heat stress.
+However, the molecular mechanisms underlying such overall response to heat stress are still partly unresolved.
+Interestingly, we also found specific gene expression patterns linked with epigenetic regulation that could be involved in such mechanisms and could fuel rapid adaptive evolution (Maumus et al. 2009; Torda et al. 2017; Jablonka 2017)